Digitization Unearths New Data From Cold War-Era Nuclear Test Films

 For his part, Spriggs hopes that the films are a deterrent to using such weapons in the future.

 "It's just unbelievable how much energy's released," he said.
 "We hope that we would never have to use a nuclear weapon ever again.
-I think that if we capture the history of this and show what the force of these weapons are and how much devastation they can wreak, then maybe people will be reluctant to use them."
+I think that if we capture the history of this and show what the force of these weapons [is] and how much devastation they can wreak, then maybe people will be reluctant to use them."